- Design thinking has been proposed, but there is no evidence that it does so.

 As anyone can read on the Wikipedia page for Design Thinking, the concept officially goes back to the 1980s.
 However, the idea is fungible enough so that it probably goes back much further than that.

-Secondly, while the article makes it appear that SAP software implementation is sped explicitly through design thinking, it turns out that the article moves to other specific things that speed the implementation of software.
+Secondly, while the article makes it appear that SAP software implementation is sped explicitly through design thinking, it turns out that the article moves to other specific things that speed the implementation of the software.

 “The Deployment Cockpit is one example of design thinking in action.
 Currently in pilot phase, this collaborative tool gives customers who have purchased an SAP Rapid Deployment Solution (RDS) instant access to everything they need for timely implementation.
 It’s an online portal that contains not only documents like a step-by-step implementation guide, but equally important, real-time access to every SAP consulting team member.
 There’s no searching or guesswork.
 Customers know who to contact at every stage of the process because they can see who’s working on which task and the status.
 With teams often scattered across multiple countries in various locations, instant access is crucial to on-time deployment.”